BBlue530/PatchHound/docs/backend.md

 - Initialize the database to store token keys and related data (if it doesn't already exist)
 - Start the daily vulnerability scan scheduler to keep everything continuously monitored
 - Verify secret values exist and generate them if needed Once running the backend will be managing updates, scans and alerts.

+### Config

+By default PatchHound will generate secrets for you if no external secret manager is configured.

+In the root of the Backend you can find `config.py` where you can customize the backend settings and switch from the default local secret storage to a third party secret manager.

+Currently AWS Secrets Manager is supported and there are plans to add support for additional secret managers in the future.

 ---